 About the Artist

-Buddy Bunting (Seattle) works primarily in ink and watercolor on paper; his most recent work is based on the California prison system.
-He recently exhibited at SOIL Art Gallery (Seattle), PS122 Gallery (NYC), Kirkland Arts Center and 4Culture Gallery (Seattle).
-He was recently awarded the 4Culture Special Project Grant and the Artist Trust GAP grant.
-Bunting attended the Maryland Institute College of Art, the San Francisco Art Institute, and received his MFA from Boston University College of Fine Arts.
+Buddy Bunting (Seattle) works primarily in ink and watercolor on paper.
+His most recent work is based on the California prison system.
+He recently exhibited at SOIL Art Gallery (Seattle), PS122 Gallery (NYC), Kirkland Arts Center and 4Culture Gallery (Seattle) and was recently awarded the 4Culture Special Project Grant and the Artist Trust GAP Award.
+Buddy attended the Maryland Institute College of Art, the San Francisco Art Institute, and received his MFA from Boston University College of Fine Arts.
 He currently lives in Seattle and is a member of the Seattle-based artists’ collective SOIL.

 Information included above was provided by artist at the time of application.